 Virtual cinematic release

-For known reasons and very ironically, the official cinematic release of "LIVE" cannot take place live in front of an audience.
+For known reasons and very ironically, the official cinematic release of "LIVE" took place in a lockdown situation on December 10, 2020.

 Zeit Online, Ines Schipperges,